 The Outrun, by Amy Liptrot

-This is a memoir of alcoholism and recover, Amy Liptrot left rehab in England and returned to Orkney where she was brought up to recover.
-She joined a swimming group and found in the chill waters of the North Sea as well as around the hills and island sof the Orkneys what she needed to fully recover.
+This is a memoir of alcoholism and recovery, Amy Liptrot left rehab in England and returned to recover in Orkney, where she was brought up.
+She joined a swimming group and found in the chilled waters of the North Sea as well as around the hills and islands of the Orkneys what she needed to truly recover.

 Published in 2016 by Canongate